SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 > 1.3.1 Proportion of population covered by social protection floors/systems, by sex, distinguishing children, unemployed persons, older persons, persons with disabilities, pregnant women, newborns, work-injury victims and the poor and the vulnerable
 >

-This target is interpreted as to cover research about access to social protection systems. `welfare state` was concidered but excluded as it leads mostly to historical papers.
+This target is interpreted as to cover research about access to social protection systems. `welfare state` was concidered but excluded as it leads mostly to historical papers about early walfare states.

 This query consists of 2 phrases.

 ##### Phrase 1:

-Access and implementation of social services
+This pharse is about access and implementation of social services

 ```Ceylon =
 TS=